ChrisCreevey/machete/README.md

 ## Algorithm

-Machete carrys out the following steps:
+Machete carries out the following steps:

 1. Identifies the phylogeny best supported by the inputted alignment by:
   * Carrying out a heuristic search of tree space.